ai2ys/Deep-Learning-Workstation-Setup/InstallationInstructions.md

 * OS
 * etc. ...

-I downloaded vesion 418 from to the Windows laptop and transferred the file to the Linux workstation using PSCP as described above.
+I downloaded version 418 on the Windows system and transferred the file to the Linux workstation using PSCP.
 ```bash
 > pscp NVIDIA-Linux-x86_64-418.56.run <linux user>@<linux pc-name>:/home/<linux user>
 ```